Team-Falkor/app/README.md

 To get started with Falkor, follow these steps:

 1. Ensure that you have Bun installed on your system.
 You can find installation instructions [here](https://bun.sh/docs/installation).
+(NOTE: You will also need [Rust](https://www.rust-lang.org/tools/install) installed if it is not already.)

-2. Navigate to the main directory and execute `bun install`.
+3. Navigate to the main directory and execute `bun install`.
 Wait patiently for it to complete the installation of all dependencies.

-3. Set up the necessary environment variables by duplicating the file `.env.example` and renaming it to `.env`.
+4. Set up the necessary environment variables by duplicating the file `.env.example` and renaming it to `.env`.
 Then, fill in the required information.

+5. Run `bun tauri:dev` to build the executable.
+Once the command finishes running it will be found at `[Your Falkor Directory]\src-tauri\target\debug`.

 ### IGDB (Twitch)